Early voting points to massive turnout, potential warning signs for GOP

 However, a new NBC News-Wall Street Journal poll released Sunday showed Trump’s approval ratings have increased slightly to their highest point yet: 47 percent, with 49 percent disapproving.
 The number is slightly higher than President Barack Obama's 45 percent approval rating at the same time in his first term, October 2010, just before Democrats suffered major losses in both the House and the Senate.

 The poll also indicated that 48 percent of registered voters would prefer having the Democrats retake Congress, while only 41 percent back GOP.
-That 7-point gap had been a 12-point differential favoring the Democrats in September.
+That 7-point gap, though, had been a 12-point gap favoring the Democrats in September.

 And in the most competitive House districts, the latest poll showed the parties in a dead heat on who should have control of Congress.